-- The Al4Media Junior Fellows Exchange Program16 facilitates exchanges of early career researchers that want to improve their skills and knowledge in Al for the media and society by collaborating with top European Al researchers and media companies to conduct innovative research that considers media industry needs.
-The program has already facilitated more than 60 exchanges of junior and senior researchers from over 40 organisations across Europe, producing important outcomes in the form of publications, open software, and open datasets17. - Recognising that innovation stems from cross-fertilisation of ideas, ELISE's research mobility programmes encourage both early career and established researchers to develop collaborations with peers in AI labs across Europe.
+- The AI4Media Junior Fellows Exchange Program17 facilitates exchanges of early career researchers that want to improve their skills and knowledge in AI for the media and society by collaborating with top European AI researchers and media companies to conduct innovative research that considers media industry needs.
+The program has already facilitated 88 exchanges of junior and senior researchers, involving 65 organisations across Europe and beyond and producing important outcomes in the form of publications, open software, and open datasets18. - Recognising that innovation stems from crossfertilisation of ideas, ELISE's research mobility programmes encourage both early career and established researchers to develop collaborations with peers in AI labs across Europe.
 It gives early career researchers the opportunity to be supervised by leading scientists, as they spend six months in a collaborating lab or working with an industry partner.
 Faculty-level exchanges encourage research visits that enhance scientific dialogue and collaborations across Europe, in support of ELISE's research goals.
-ELISE's mobility programmes have helped connect researchers across Europe, through 40 research exchanges across 10 countries. - ELISE workshops have convened researchers from across Europe to explore diverse topics including the fundamentals of machine learning18; the role of AI in climate adaptation, soil health, sustainable cities, ocean restoration, and cancer prevention19; the ability and limitations of modern AI20; and more.
-A highly successful online crash course in High Performance Computing has also offered training for AI researchers seeking to access European compute infrastructure.21 - A joint project call between ELISE and HUMANE-AI is encouraging research collaborations to advance goals relating to human-centric machine learning and semantic, symbolic, and interpretable machine learning. - To advance research in particular domains or applications TAILOR is organising challenges and benchmarks.
-There have been challenges related to brain age prediction, smarter mobility, cross-domain meta deep learning, and learning to run a power network.
+ELISE's mobility programmes have helped connect researchers across Europe, through 40 research exchanges across 10 countries. - ELISE workshops have convened researchers from across Europe to explore diverse topics including the fundamentals of machine learning;19 the role of Al in climate adaptation, soil health, sustainable cities,